In Memoriam: Legendary Journalist And FIN Founder James Ledbetter Dies at 60

 Over the course of his career, Jim covered critical business, innovation, economic and cultural beats, writing smartly and, at times, unsparingly about the subjects that he tackled.
 As a result, we're all that much smarter because of his insightful work at Inc., Reuters, The Village Voice, Fortune, Observer, Time, Clarim Media and other stops along the way.
 He also wrote six books, including "Starving to Death on $200 Million a Year," "One Nation Under Gold," "Made Possible By" and "Unwarranted Influence: Dwight D. Eisenhower and the Military-Industrial Complex."
 It’s nearly impossible to summarize and capture the influence and body of Jim’s work, but Inc. takes a pretty good crack at it here.
 (Jim formerly served as editor in chief of Inc.) At the time of his death, Jim was working as a thought leadership editor at KPMG.

-At various points in our media careers over the years, our paths and beats intersected.
+At various points in our media careers, our paths and beats intersected.
 We’ve worked for a couple of the same media organizations—Thomson (me) / Reuters (him) and 7 DAYS (he was a staff member, while I was a regular contributor)—but we never actually worked together.
 In our editorial leadership roles at a number of companies, both of us were deeply immersed in covering global business, particularly financial services; regulation and monetary policy; and the impact of technology, notably fintech, on business and culture.

 In his time as editor in chief of FIN, his impact and influence were immediate across the broad landscape of fintech.
 Jim landed interviews with startup founders and CEOs, including an exclusive interview with Square cofounder Jim McKelvey.
 He documented the problematic growth of Buy Now, Pay Later, chronicled the downfall of Facebook’s attempt to create an international digital currency, and broke the news about New York State’s groundbreaking restrictions around Bitcoin mining.
 And, of course, he was always doling out invaluable insights about cryptocurrency market gyrations, crypto company fiascos and choppy attempts at regulatory oversight.
 All of which is to say that Jim’s observations and analysis were avidly consumed by legions of loyal readers, thanks to being widely cited in media outlets, including National Public Radio, CNBC, FORTUNE, Forbes and Business Insider.